 1. Kašjuni Beach

-This is my all-time favorite Split beach.
+This is my all-time favorite: the best beach Split has.
 It’s just so stunning.

 Kašjuni is a little farther outside of Split than the other beaches I’ll recommend, but it’s worth the journey.
 You can walk here but half the walk is on a small, windy road with fast drivers and no sidewalk, so I don’t recommend that.
 Instead, take a cheap Uber ride and arrive in 5 minutes, or take the #12 bus from the center.